-The Investment Tax Credit is worth 25% of eligible system cost or $2,000, whichever is less, for residential installations, and 10% of eligible system cost or $50,000, whichever is less, for commercial installations.
+The Investment Tax Credit (ITC) has two sides: Residential and Commerical.
 Eligible technologies include solar photovoltaic, solar thermal, wind, geothermal, hydro, and biomass.

 Click on the links below to download a blank application

-For further information regarding the Utah Renewable Systems Tax Credit, please click on the links below:
+For further information regarding the Alternative Energy Development Incentive, please click below:

 Other State Agencies’ Incentives